All Episodes

 Thank you, Sarah.

-The President says that when Steve Bannon was fired, he not only lost his job, he lost his mind.
+The president says that when Steve Bannon was fired, he not only lost his job, he lost his mind.

 Does he feel betrayed by Steve Bannon?

-Uh does he regret hiring him?
+Does he regret hiring him?

 I think the president's statement is extremely clear what his position on Mr. Bannon is.

-Uh it's pretty lengthy and pretty detailed, and there's not really much to clarify or to add.
+It was pretty lengthy and pretty detailed, and there's not really much to clarify or to add.

-But is there regret then?
+But is there a regret there?

-And and they did have a long and close working relationship.
+I mean, he said a lot in this book, and they did have a long and close working relationship.

 So is there a sense of betrayal?